This tutorial was updated in October 2022 and is based on Flex Gateway 1.2.0.

 Your final command after substituting the values will look like this:

 1 2 Starting registration, please be patient.
-Registration completed, the configuration files were written in directory "/registration".
+Registration completed, the configuration files were written in directory "/usr/local/share/mulesoft/flex-gateway/conf.d".
 For security, modify the file permissions to restrict production scenario access to the user running flex.

-1 - Run the following command to start your gateway using port
+1 - Run the following command to start the Flex Gateway service.

-2 - You can verify that the container is running in your local with
+3 - You can also verify that the service is running in your local with the following command.

-1 - To remove the gateway, you can stop running the
+1 - To stop the gateway, you can run the following command.

 In this tutorial, you learned how to:

-In the next tutorial, you’ll learn how to manage your APIs locally with a configuration file using the Flex Gateway you created in this tutorial.
+In the next tutorial, you’ll learn how to manage your APIs from API Manager using the Flex Gateway you created in this tutorial.

 Click on the Next button below to continue to the next tutorial.